concretecms-community-store/community_store/docs/user-guide/products.md

 Attributes for a product can be _edited_ via the Attributes tab when adding or editing a product.

 The display of product attributes is only handled programmatically - see  [Product Attributes](/developers/attributes.html#product-attributes) for how to access product attribute data.

+## Product Types

+Product Types can be created to allow for the creation of attribute sets, and product attributes within these set.
+When a Product Type is selected against a product, the attribute list will only display the attributes associated with that Product Type.

+Attribute sets and attributes within them can be labeled and re-ordered.
+Individual attributes can be marked as 'Visable to All', or, 'Dashboard Only', which can then be used programatically to determine if an attribute is for admin use only.